logicxd/aungmoe/public/pages/2019-02-19-xcode-debugging-techniques-you-should-know.md

 ---
-title:  "Xcode Debugging Tips You May Not Know"
+title:  "Xcode Debugging Techniques You Should Know"
-date:   2019-02-18
+date:   2019-02-19
-updatedDate: 2019-01-18
+updatedDate: 2019-02-19
 category: Tools
-urlName: xcode-debugging-tips-you-may-not-know
+urlName: xcode-debugging-techniques-you-should-know
 ---

 Whether you are looking for bugs, figuring out how the code flows, or